kiooss/jquery-gmap/README.md

 Just follow these simple steps to add an google map to your app:

-1. Include jQuery on your page.
+1. Include jQuery and this plugin on your page.

     ```html
     <script src="http://code.jquery.com/jquery.min.js"></script>
+    <script src="jquery.gmap.js"></script>
     ```

 2. Include google map javascript api V3 and infobox.js to support the infobox.